-Fountains Fell and its near neighbour Darnbrook Fell are two of the Dales 30 mountains which are accessed from the road linking Malham and Littondale.
+Climb Fountains Fell and its near neighbour Darnbrook Fell from the road linking Malham and Littondale.
 It is an easy climb, a rough crossing and an awkward descent.

-It seemed obvious to me to link these two Dales 30 hills in a single walk and looking at the map I preferred heading up the Pennine Way from the South.
-Sadly I miscalculated 2 things.
-A schoolboy error meant that I headed out in low misty cloud so ended up with a poor set of photographs.
-Secondly the crossing between the two fells was particularly rough and on the route I took, trackless.
+It seemed obvious to me to link these two Dales 30 hills in a single walk.
+After looking at the map it also seemed obvious to use the Pennine Way from the South.
+Sadly I miscalculated the difficulty during the second half of the walk.
+The crossing between the two fells was particularly rough and on the route I took, trackless.
 Fortunately I have returned since and the photography has improved but the crossing is still rough.

 Fountains Fell and Darnbrook Fell are two of the Dales 30 Mountains